-- Understand the carry-on limits for Delta carry on baggage
+- Understand carry-on limits

-- Know the loopholes before you decide your Delta luggage size
+- Know the loopholes

-- Travel light and share the load to ensure smaller Delta baggage fees per person
+- Travel light and share the load

-- Get one of the Delta Airlines credit cards
+- Get a Delta Airlines credit card

 - Minimize your Delta Airlines baggage fees